The Cost of Lead Generation

 Want to Generate Leads the Conscious Way?

 We know this can all feel overwhelming and you may feel discouraged.
-But there are numerous opportunities for small local businesses to lead generation in a cost effective (but justified) way.
-If you have the ability to invest a chunk of change on a regular basis to lead generation costs, then by all means, use that strategy to your advantage.
+But there are numerous opportunities for small local businesses to lead generation in a cost-effective (but justified) way.
+If you have the ability to invest a chunk of change on a regular basis to lead generation costs, then, by all means, use that strategy to your advantage.
 But if you’d rather spend that money somewhere else in your business, there are other conscious strategies you can utilize.
-There are things you can do as a small business incorporating social media and digital marketing effectively.